reTHINK-project/dev-service-framework/README.md

 if you have some trouble with the environment, you can open an issue;

+Address data factory is based on https://github.com/jsdom/whatwg-url, which transforms the source file with some minor changes.
+In this project, I have added a rule to perform that changes.
+Just do:

+   npm run-script build

 ### Javascript Environment
 JavaScript code should be written in ES6.
 There are direct dependencies from nodejs and npm, these can be installed separately or in conjunction with [nvm](https://github.com/creationix/nvm)